Amourspirit/python-kwargshelper/docs/source/usage/Decorator/SubClass.rst

 .. code-block:: python

     >>> print(do_something(last=ObjFoo(), first=1))
-    TypeError: Arg 'first' is expected be a subclass of '<class '__main__.Foo'>'.
+    TypeError: Arg 'first' is expected be a subclass of 'Foo'.
-    SubClass decorator error
+    SubClass decorator error.

 Primitive Types
 ---------------